qemus/qemu-bochs/readme.md

 On Windows 2000 and later, the framebuffer display stack can use an internal GDI shadow buffer at this setting.
 Drawing is performed in normal cached system RAM and the changed output is copied to video memory, which avoids making every GDI operation draw directly into slow framebuffer memory.

-This is the same NT5 optimization documented and used by BearWindows VBEMP.
+This is the same NT5 optimization documented and used by BearWindows `VBEMP`.
 Combined with write combining, the intended path is:

 ```text
 GDI drawing